Table of Contents_

 The Federal Trade Commission is one such agency you can approach regarding email scams, using the following steps:

 Premium rate numbers are those that cost more per minute for anyone to place a call to.
 This allows enterprises to be funded by incoming calls since part of the extra money charged goes to them.
 The advent of internet calls has made it easier for fraudsters to use these numbers to make an illicit profit.

-Telecommunications companies need to deal with a complex array of protocols and extra layers, like voice mail services, SIM card-based customers, VoIP traffic, softphones (i.e. PC applications that perform the functions of a phone so an actual phone is not needed), faxing, etc. Monitoring all the aforementioned correspondences along with regular calls has been extremely difficult for telecom operators.
+Telecommunications companies need to deal with a complex array of protocols and extra layers, like voice mail services, SIM card-based customers, VoIP traffic, and softphones (i.e., PC applications that perform the functions of a phone, so an actual phone is not needed), faxing, etc. Monitoring all the aforementioned correspondences and regular calls has been extremely difficult for telecom operators.